chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 ED
 MUFASA!
 HEE-HEE-HEE-HEE!!

 Ed leaps out at Simba.
-Everyone springs into a messy fistfight.
+Everyone springs into a all-out clash.

 SCAR